Hack The Box - PC

 netcat

-Then, I edited the exploit code featured in the POC to contain a URL encoded reverse shell command within the system() function.
+Then, I edited the exploit code featured in the PoC to be a URL encoded reverse shell command within the system() function:

 Sent the payload: